AdobeDocs/learning-manager.en/help/migrated/kb/troubleshooting-migration.md

 Desired duration is not a valid entry for Activity/VC/Classroom module.

-### Hyperlink URL doesn’t open up in Learning Manager {#hyperlinkurldoesntopenupincaptivateprime}
+### Hyperlink URL doesn't open up in Learning Manager {#hyperlinkurldoesntopenupincaptivateprime}

-Ensure that that the provided links are pre-fixed with ‘http://' or 'https://'
+Ensure that that the provided links are pre-fixed with 'http://' or 'https://'

-### moduleVersion migration fails with ‘File not found’ errors {#moduleversionmigrationfailswithfilenotfounderrors}
+### moduleVersion migration fails with 'File not found' errors {#moduleversionmigrationfailswithfilenotfounderrors}

 Ensure that the referred file is present in the content folder and it is migrated successfully.

-### moduleVersion migration fails with an error message as ‘An Internal Error has occurred - for Module : x and moduleVersion : y’ {#moduleversionmigrationfailswithanerrormessageasaninternalerrorhasoccurredformodulexandmoduleversiony}
+### moduleVersion migration fails with an error message as 'An Internal Error has occurred - for Module : x and moduleVersion : y' {#moduleversionmigrationfailswithanerrormessageasaninternalerrorhasoccurredformodulexandmoduleversiony}

 Re-run the Sprint to resolve the issue.